msschwartz21/deltascope/docs/source/data-process.rst

 :envvar:`medthresh` is typically set to 0.25, in comparison to a value of 0.5 for :envvar:`genthresh`.
 If your data contains aberrant signal that does not contribute to the gross morphology of the structure, an even lower :envvar:`medthresh` may help limit the negative influence of noisy signal.
 Additionally, the :envvar:`radius` of the median filter can also be tuned to eliminate noisy signal.
 The typical value for :envvar:`radius` is 20, which refers to the number of neighboring points that are considered in the median filter.
 A smaller value for :envvar:`radius` will preserve small variation in signal, while a larger value will cause even more blunting and smoothing of the data.

 The :envvar:`comporder` parameter controls how principle components are reassigned to the typical Cartesian coordinate system (XYZ) that most users are familiar with.
-It takes the form of an array of length 3 that specifies the index of the component that will be assigned to the X, Y, or Z axis: :samp:`[{x index},{y index},{z index}].
+It takes the form of an array of length 3 that specifies the index of the component that will be assigned to the X, Y, or Z axis: :samp:`[{x index},{y index},{z index}]`.
 Please note that the index that matches each principle component starts counting at 0, e.g. 1st PC = 0, 2nd PC = 1, and 3rd PC = 2.
-For example, if we want to assign the 1st PC to the x axis, the 2nd to the Z axis, and the 3rd to the y axis, the :envvar:`comporder` parameter would be :samp:`[0,2,1].
+For example, if we want to assign the 1st PC to the x axis, the 2nd to the Z axis, and the 3rd to the y axis, the :envvar:`comporder` parameter would be :samp:`[0,2,1]`.

 Finally, the remaining two parameters determines how the model will be fit to the data. :envvar:`fitdim` determines which 2 axes will be used to fit the 2D model.
 It takes the form of a list of 2 of the 3 dimensions specified as a lowercase string, e.g. ``'x','y','z'``.
 If we wanted to fit a model in the XZ plane, while holding the Y axis constant, the :envvar:`fitdim` parameter would be ``['x','z']``. :envvar:`deg` specifies the degree of the function that will be fit to the data.
 The default is ``2``, which specifies a parabolic function.
-A deg of ``1`` would fit a linear function; however, the ability to specify degrees other than 2 is still being developed.
+A deg of ``1`` would fit a linear function.

+.. warning:: The ability to specify degrees other than 2 is still being developed.
 Check `here <https://github.com/msschwartz21/craniumPy/issues/23>`_ for updates.

 .. _CIpca: